jptech/kanagawa/tools/editors/vscode-new/TS_Extension.md

     // ... other tools
 }
 ```

+#### Visibility
+Tool visibility is not gated by the active editor language (the extension contributes tools with `when: "true"`), so tools can appear available even when a non-Kanagawa file is focused.

 #### Testing
 The pure logic functions in `toolLogic.ts` are tested with a mock indexer: